 Fisheries and Oceans Canada contact

-For additional information on this IFMP Summary or to request an electronic version of the full IFMP, of the full IFMP, please contact Steven Groves at 250-627-3455 or firstname.lastname@example.org
+For additional information on this IFMP Summary or to request an electronic version of the full IFMP, please contact Jen Gordon at 250-627-3477 or firstname.lastname@example.org

 - Date modified: